HADDOCK2.4 basic protein-protein docking tutorial

 ...

-The page will automatically refresh and the results will appear upon completions (which can take between 1/2 hour to several hours depending on the size of your system and the load of the server).
-You will be notified by email once your job has successfully completed.
+This run will take between 30 minutes to several hours - depending on the load of the server.
+You will be notified by email once your job has been completed.
+The results will remain accessible for a week.

 Analysing the results

-Once your run has completed you will be presented with a result page showing the cluster statistics and some graphical representation of the data (and if registered, you will also be notified by email).
-Such an example output page can be found here in case you don’t want to wait for the results of your docking run.
+Once your run has completed (you will also be notified by email about it) you will be presented with a result page showing the cluster statistics and graphical representation of the run.
+An example output page for E2A-HPR docking can be found here - just in case you don’t want to wait for the results of your own docking run.

-Inspect the result page How many clusters are generated?
+Inspect the result page.
+How many clusters have been generated?

-where Evdw is the intermolecular van der Waals energy, Eelec the intermolecular electrostatic energy, Edesol represents an empirical desolvation energy term adapted from Fernandez-Recio et al. J. Mol.
+where E_vdw is the intermolecular van der Waals energy, E_elec is the intermolecular electrostatic energy, E_desol represents an empirical desolvation energy term adapted from Fernandez-Recio et al. J. Mol.
 Biol.
-2004, and Eair the AIR energy.
-The cluster numbering reflects the size of the cluster, with cluster 1 being the most populated cluster.
-The various components of the HADDOCK score are also reported for each cluster on the results web page.
+2004, and E_air is a penalty for violation of the restraints.

-Note: The type of calculations performed by HADDOCK does have some chaotic nature, meaning that you will only get exactly the same results if you are running on the same hardware, operating system and using the same executable.
+Note that the type of calculations performed by HADDOCK does have some chaotic nature, meaning that you will only get exactly the same results if you are running on the same hardware, operating system and using the same executable.
 The HADDOCK server makes use of EGI/EOSC high throughput computing (HTC) resources to distribute the jobs over a wide grid of computers worldwide.
-As such, your results might look slightly different from what is presented in the example output page.
-That run was run on our local cluster.
+As such, your results might look slightly different from what is presented in the example output page, which was performed on our local cluster.
 Small differences in scores are to be expected, but the overall picture should be consistent.

 Visualisation

-The new HADDOCK2.4 server integrates the NGL viewer which allows you to quickly visualize a specific structure.
+HADDOCK server integrates the NGL viewer which allows you to quickly visualize a specific structure among clustered ones.
 For that click on the “eye” icon next to a structure.

 Repeat this for each cluster.
-Once all files have been loaded, type in the PyMOL command window:
+Once all files have been loaded:

 show cartoon